atimadanoglu/NotesApplication/README.md

 # My Notes
 My Notes is a simple, easy and fast notebook app.
 It helps you to create notes quickly and easily.
-You can also edit and list your notes.
+You can also edit, delete, and list your notes.
 <br>
 <br>
 It is currently available in Google Play Store.